 What Causes Drowsiness After Eating?

-Drowsiness after eating can have various causes, ranging in severity from 'worrying' to 'needs attention'.
+Drowsiness after eating can have various causes, ranging in severity from 'troubling' to 'generally fatal'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose drowsiness after eating, we could: